 Hint: Join the Online Quran Classes for Adults and learn the Quran at your own pace, from the comfort of your home, with qualified teachers

-Surah Al-Ala is a Meccan Surah, which means it was revealed during the period when Prophet Muhammad (Peace Be Upon Him) was in Mecca, before the Hijrah to Medina.
-Meccan Surahs are typically characterized by their emphasis on the oneness of God (Tawhid), the afterlife (Akhirah), and the calling of people towards faith (Iman).
+Surah Al-A’la is Meccan, which means it was revealed during the period when Prophet Muhammad (Peace Be Upon Him) was in Mecca, before the Hijrah to Medina.

 Reasons for Revelation:

-- Spiritual Enlightenment: The verses of Surah Al-Ala are meant to enlighten the hearts and minds of the believers, providing them with spiritual guidance and understanding of the divine attributes of Allah.
+- Spiritual Enlightenment: The verses of Surah Al-A’la are meant to enlighten the hearts and minds of the believers, and guide the nonbelievers back to the right path, by establishing an order of the world governed by Allah, and works in terms of reward and punishment.